 Many of these flowers are grown in countries where the use of harmful pesticides is less regulated.
 Beyond destroying the natural environment, workers on the farms are also exposed to toxic pesticides that can have detrimental health effects.

 Instead of contributing to the commercial flower industry, look for sustainable florists that grow organic flowers locally to minimize your carbon footprint.
+You could also think about gifting plants that will continue to grow and flourish, instead of cut flowers.

 Trees remove millions of pounds of carbon dioxide from the atmosphere and are an essential part of the fight against climate change.
-When you support organizations that plant trees, you can be a part of the solution for a more sustainable world, as trees convert carbon dioxide to oxygen.
+When you support organizations that plant and conserve trees, you can be a part of the solution for a more sustainable world, as trees convert carbon dioxide to oxygen.

 The Arbor Day Foundation is one of many organizations where you can honor your loved ones by naming a tree after them.
 Trees can be a beautiful way to share your love with someone, as trees grow stronger and can survive for years — the perfect testament to your relationship.

-3. Adopt an animal to show your commitment.
+3. Adopt an Animal to Show Your Commitment

-If you and your partner are spending more time at home due to the pandemic, adopting a pet could be the perfect way to channel your free time into good by saving an animal’s life.
+Adopting a pet could be the perfect way to channel your free time into good by saving an animal’s life.

 Every year, 8 to 12 million dogs and cats are euthanized because there are not enough homes for them, according to Helping Hands.
 Adopting pets from shelters also helps avoid the cruelty that animals experience in mass breeding facilities and inspires others to adopt instead of shop.

 Is adopting and caring for a new pet not exactly for you right now?
-You can symbolically adopt an animal through WWF instead.
+You can also symbolically adopt an animal through WWF instead.
 In exchange for a donation supporting the organization's conservation work protecting animals and their habitats, you get a plush version of the animal you adopted.

 When you buy Change Please coffee, the organization supports people experiencing housing insecurity.
 Through training, employment, housing, and therapy support, Change Please is rehabilitating people and helping to end homelessness.